veevelder/quick-combat/README.md

 Hit the Combat Toggle Keybind hot key.

-**New in Version 0.2.6** If enabled: A Window will pop up asking which playlist to start.
+**If enabled:** A Window will pop up asking which playlist to start.
 Select which playlist to start or None to start no playlist and continue the same as before.

 ![Quick Combat Playlist With Boss](images/start-playlist-window-withboss.png)